 Thus, if we use these three classification methodologies, we’ll come up with different platform business models.

-- Interactions approach
+- Interactions approach.

-- Relationship approach
+- Relationship approach.

-- Functional approach
+- Functional approach.

 Platforms business models as interactions

 Some examples are , , and Dropbox.
 In this kind of interaction, the two parts are made to transact based on supply and demand.

-For instance, an App developer on the Apple Store can get many downloads, just like an author on Amazon Kindle can allow its community to purchase an info-product.
+For instance, an app developer on the Apple Store can get many downloads, just like an author on Amazon Kindle can allow their community to purchase an info-product.

 Platform business models as relationships